knqyf263/go-plugin/README.md

 We might be able to add support for Go as an experimental feature.

 ### What about other languages?
-`go-plugin` currently supports TinyGo plugins only, but technically, any language that can be compiled into Wasm can be supported.
+`go-plugin` currently supports Go plugins only, but theoretically, any language that can be compiled into Wasm can be supported.
 Welcome your contribution :)

 ## TODO